-L. Cultural Issues
+M. Cultural Issues including honour based abuse

 As a Trust we are aware of the cultural diversity of the community around our schools and seek to work sensitively to address the unique culture of our pupils and their families as they relate to safeguarding and child protection.
 This includes children at risk of harm from abuse linked to a belief in spirit possession on the part of their parent, carer or wider community.